relvaner/actor4j-core/Readme.md

 The current version is `2.4`, and it is still under further development.
 In the future, new versions and other libraries will be available as a Maven dependency.
 The entire documentation is now related to version `2.4.x`.
 Please note that the documentation is currently incomplete and does not yet fully reflect all the features implemented.

-Currently, you can add the following Maven dependencies to your pom.xml file (using the default runtime):
+Currently, you can add the following Maven dependencies to your pom.xml file (using your preffered runtime):

 ```xml
 <!-- SDK -->